Deleted Files from Your Flash Drive? What to Do First

 CRITICAL First Step: Immediately Stop Using the Flash Drive!

-If your aim is to recover deleted files, this is the absolute priority: Stop using the USB flash drive immediately.
-Do not save any new files, copy existing files off it, or even open documents directly from it.
+To recover deleted files, this is the absolute priority: Stop using the USB flash drive immediately.
+Do not save new files, copy existing files off it, or open documents directly from it.

 Why Ceasing Use is Non-Negotiable

-When files are “deleted” via standard operating system commands, the data isn’t typically wiped instantly.
-The file system (like FAT32, exFAT, NTFS) simply marks the physical storage space previously occupied by those files as “available.”
-The original data often remains on the drive’s internal NAND memory chips, invisible to the OS but potentially accessible by recovery tools.
+When files are “deleted” via standard OS commands, data isn’t typically wiped instantly.
+The file system (FAT32, exFAT, NTFS) marks the space previously occupied as “available.”
+Original data often remains on the drive’s internal NAND memory, invisible to the OS but potentially accessible by recovery tools.

 The critical danger is overwriting.
-Any new data written to the drive – saving a document, copying a photo, even some background OS operations – can utilize that “available” space.
-This new data permanently replaces the old, making the original deleted files unrecoverable, even for experts.
+Any new data written (saving, copying, even some background OS operations) can use that “available” space, permanently replacing old data and making original deleted files unrecoverable, even for experts.

 Therefore: